 2 How to Add Images in Gutenberg Editor

-We’ve enlisted below the different ways to add images in the Gutenberg editor.
+We’ve listed below the different ways to add images in the Gutenberg editor.

 2.1 Add Images Using the Image Block

 The most common way of adding images is using the Image block.
-To add images in WordPress, click on the ‘+’ sign and select the Image block, as shown below.
+To do so, click on the ‘+’ sign and select the Image block, as shown below.

 You can also type /image in the post editor to insert an Image block.